 I hurtled down Interstate 40, late for work as usual, barely noticing the beautiful spring morning.
 I was frustrated with my wedding coordinator, who wouldn’t call me back.
 And a church staff member had promised me the use of some hurricane lamps for my wedding reception, but I couldn’t reach her either.
-It was stressful trying to cram all the wedding planning into a few weeks, but my fiancé, Godfrey, was being relocated by the Air Force several months before our October wedding.
+It was stressful trying to cram all the wedding planning into a few weeks, but my fiancé, Godfrey, suggested that I take up stress management classes at one of the orlando substance abuse centers.
 So we were trying to complete the major tasks before he moved.

 After walking into the clinic, I stopped by my nurse’s desk to check the schedule of patients for the day.
 She handed me a stack of prescription refills that needed my authorization as I vented about my wedding decor.

 She nodded and made appropriate noises, but it didn’t help.
 I was about to ask her if I was becoming a bridezilla, when my boss, Dr. Crawford, came blustering in, hair mussed and stress coming off of him like sparks.

 “There’s been some kind of explosion downtown!” he said.
 “They think maybe a gas leak.
 There’s lots of smoke!”